antipole2/PointUtility/README.md

 You can paste a mark at a position from some other source, such as a cruising guide.

-Copy the position to your clipbaord and then click on the PointUtility's console Close button.
+Copy a position such as  _56° 48.190'N 010° 26.637'E_ to your clipbaord and then click on the PointUtility's console Close button.
 A mark will be dropped at the location, the canvas centred there and the chart zoomed in if required so that the mark is displayed.

-The recording interval can be set and recording started, paused or ended.

-The recording mode can be

-#### Overwrite

-When recording starts, it overwrites the log file.

-#### Append

-Data is appended to any existing data in the log file

-#### Append (auto start)

-In this mode, if recording was in progress when the script stopped (or the plugin was disabled) then recording will automatically recommence when the script runs again.
-If you combine this with the console _Auto run_ option, recording will automatically recommence when the plugin is loaded.
-Thus recording can be auomatically started when OpenCPN is launched.
-An alert is displayed for a short while to advise that recording has recommenced.

-#### Calling up the control panel

-When a control panel choice has been made, the panel is no longer displayed.
-All that is visible is the parked console.
-To summon up the control panel - perhaps to start, stop of paise recording, you ca click on the console's close button.
+If there is text no longer than 15 characters before the position (e.g. _Sandy Bay 56° 48.190'N 010° 26.637'E_) this will be used as the mark name.

 ## Installing the script